-Travel Behavior Analysis Professor Satoshi FUJII Associate Professor Yuichiro KAWABATA Assistant Professor Kosuke TANAKA Pragmatic Social Science Studies for Solving Problems in Urban Planning, Travel Behavior and National Resilience Social science was originally a field of integrative and pragmatic studies to address various social issues that arose during modernization.
+Travel Behavior Analysis Professor Satoshi FUJII Associate Professor Jan-Dirk Schmöcker Associate Professor Yuichiro KAWABATA Assistant Professor Toshiya OBATA Pragmatic Social Science Studies for Solving Problems in Urban Planning, Travel Behavior and National Resilience Social science was originally a field of integrative and pragmatic studies to address various social issues that arose during modernization.
 However, over 200 years since the dawn of the modern age, the "siloing" (deep specialization) of social sciences has made applying those findings to actual problemsolving difficult.
 In the real world, social problems exist as multidimensional phenomena and are not split to fit a researcher's specialty.
 Our lab has been working on pragmatic social science research to address problems in urban planning, travel behavior management, and building national resilience based on the understanding of the multidimensional nature of humans and society.
-Comprehensive Approach to Resolve 'Social Dilemmas' in Urban & Transportation Contexts Various social issues, such as environmental pollution, deterioration of the urban landscape, traffic congestion, and disorderly overdevelopment, are prompted by individual egoistic attitudes.
-For instance, when everyone drives their own car for convenience, it results in significant CO2 emissions and traffic congestion.
-Social psychology refers to this conflict between public and private interests as a 'social dilemma.'
-In this lab, we analyze the social and psychological mechanisms causing problems in urban and transportation contexts.
-Furthermore, we study measures to mitigate or resolve the underlying social dilemmas and propose solutions to the public.
-Our methodology incorporates diverse techniques, including psychological surveys, statistical data analysis, fieldwork and case studies, and institutional analysis.
+Comprehensive Approach to Resolve 'Social Dilemmas' in Urban & Transportation Contexts Various social issues such as environmental pollution, deterioration of urban landscape, traffic congestion, and overtourism are caused by 'social dilemmas' where individual interests like seeking convenience or personal preferences conflict with collective societal benefits.
+Our laboratory investigates the social and psychological mechanisms behind these problems, as well as the structural challenges within transportation networks, urban systems, and institutional frameworks, aiming to overcome these social dilemmas while exploring more desirable urban and transportation systems.
+Specifically, we work on establishing attitude and behavior change methods based on social psychology, modeling transportation and tourism demand using crowdsourced data, and proposing effective use of shared mobility and micro-mobility solutions.
+Our methodology incorporates diverse techniques beyond statistical data analysis and mathematical modelling, including fieldwork, case studies, and institutional analysis to approach these issues comprehensively.

-Prescription for Social Dilemmas (Fujii, 2017) A case study of "resident-led" regional mobility management Social Psychological Research on the Mindset Necessary for the Maintenance and Development of Civil Society In tackling problems at the urban, regional, national, and even global levels, people's 'sound mindsets' is often indispensable.
+Prescription for Social Dilemmas (Fujii, 2017) A case study of "resident-led" egional mobility management Social Psychological Research on the Mindset Necessary for the Maintenance and Development of Civil Society In tackling problems at the urban, regional, national, and even global levels, people's 'sound mindsets' is often indispensable.
 Regardless of well-established legal systems, sufficient funding, or new technologies, desirable outcomes may not be achieved without citizen's morality, ethics, problem-solving vitality, and a calm sense of balance.
 Of course, defining a good mentality, attitude, or sense is not an easy task, nor are the ways to cultivate these mindsets straightforward.
 Thus, our research focuses on fundamental analyses, using empirical data, to examine whether factors such as regional attachment or religious sentiments can foster problem-solving in society and to understand the psychological mechanisms underlying issues such as political apathy, excessive pursuit of political correctness, and the naive acceptance of conspiracy theories.